 Instructions

 - Use a 14-cup food processor or a high-speed blender to puree the sauce.
-Empty the tomatoes into the bowl with the blade.
-Puree until no large tomato chunks remain.
+Add the tomatoes, oil, salt, dried oregano, and sugar.
+Blend until smooth.

 Leave a Reply